 News, Views, and Muse

 The Engineering Technology Management master's degree was accredited by the Association of Technology, Management and Applied Engineering (ATMAE) at the annual conference on November 20.
 2013.
-Our program is only the fourth in the U.S.to have this designation.
+Our program is the first accredited master's degree of its kind in Kentucky and only the fourth in the U.S.to have this designation.

 The following students delivered presentations at the ATMAE conference in New Orleans, Louisiana, November, 20-23, 2013.